wenjian0202/amod-abm/README.md

 - automated interaction with the demand prediction models (so as to link with pricing)
 - statistics regarding operational cost and revenue

+## ongoing parts

+The following parts of the code are still experimental.
+They might be not BUG-FREE:
+- `simulated_annealing()` in class `Model`: slow and not very effective
+- `dqn.py` for training DQN: slow by nature; current version overacts; multiagent model in construction

 ## how do I get started?

 Python is an interpreted language and the core code could be executed without previously compiling into machine languages.
 However, OSRM, written in C++14, should be built from source.